zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}/{instanceId}

-## Add configuration for Discovery client
+## IV.
+Service configuration

 After you add API-ML integration endpoints, you are ready to add service configuration for Discovery client.

-**Follow these steps:**

-## Service configuration

 Your service configuration is expected to be provided in `service-configuration.yml` file located in your resources directory.
-The configuration can be externalized <font color="red">TODO: Explain HOW </font>

-Place the following example configuration to your `service-configuration.yml`:
+The following code snippet shows `service-configuration.yml` content as an example configuration of service with serviceId "hellowspring":

     ```yaml
     serviceId: hellospring